Pelicram/Hattara-Printable-Low-Profile-Keycaps/README.md

 **Comparison between SLS and MJF Nylon prints.**

 SLS has a more pronounced texture, and feels almost like sandstone.
 MJF has a smoother finish and is closer to textured PBT plastic.
 MJF is darker (when you pick the `Dyed Black` option, not sure about the non-dyed stuff).
 Dimensional accuracy is excellent for both and the tolerances required are identical.
-The camera captures more texture than is visible to the naked eye especially under this extreme lighting, so they'll look a bit smoother IRL.
 ![Alt text](./_Images/sls-mjf.jpg)

 ---